 I know this now: I am inevitable.
 I sincerely believe the only thing that can stop me now is insanity, disease, or death...I want to know life and understand it and interpret it without fear or favor.
 This, I feel, is a man's work and worthy of a man's dignity....God is not always in His heaven, all is not always right with the world.
 It is not all bad, but it is not all good.
 It is not all ugly, but it is not all beautiful.
-It is life. life. life.-the only thing that matters.
-It

-THE MYSTERY OF WRITING is savage, cruel, kind, noble, passionate, selfish, generous, stupid...painful, joyous-it is all these and more....I know there is nothing so commonplace, so dull, that it is not touched with nobility and dignity.
+It is life, life life-the only thing that matters.
+It is savage, cruel, kind, noble, passionate, selfish, generous, stupid...painful, joyous--it is all these and more....I know there is nothing so commonplace, so dull, that it is not touched with nobility and dignity.
 And I intend to wreak out my soul on paper and express it all.
 This is what my life means to me: I am at the mercy of this thing, and I will do it or die....This is why I think I'm going to be an artist....I will go everywhere and see everything.
 I will meet all the people I can.
-I will think all the thoughts, feel all the emotions I am able, and I will write,
+I will think all the thoughts, feel all the emotions I am able, and I will write, write, write...

-Six years after the letter was written, LOOK HOMEWARD, ANGEL, one of the finest first novels ever written by an American was published.
-Nine years after that, Thomas Wolfe was dead.
-But not before he had established his vision of American reality firmly and permanently, in such a way that a boy only six years old when Wolfe died saw the truth of that vision and determined that he would carry it forward-no matter what the cost.
-And, if a man is any kind of writer at all, that capacity to bequeath the mystery to another generation, to send the message onward, is the only thing that matters.
+years after the letter was written, LOOK HOMEWARD, Six one of the finest first novels ever written by an ANGEL, was published.
+Nine years after that, Thomas Wolfe American But not before he had established his vision of Was dead.
+American reality firmly and permanently, in such a way that only six years old when Wolfe died saw the truth of boy a vision and determined that he would carry it forward-that what the cost.
+And, if a man is any kind of matter 8303 that capacity to bequeath the mystery to writer at all, another generation, to send the message onward, is the only thing that matters.